 Points & Travel Points

 Many of the big banks and credit card companies have their own points programs that go along with their credit cards.
 These points can then be redeemed for a myriad of rewards which can include airfare, vacation packages, hotel stays, groceries, gift certificates, appliances, general merchandise, etc. These programs vary greatly in how good they are, but it isn’t often that they offer top value.
 Many of the same principles apply here as when dealing with airline miles.
 Pay particular attention to restrictions and reward caps when considering one of these cards.

 Many points-based cards, when it comes to travel, cap the maximum cost of a flight when redeeming for a reward.
 25,000 miles is currently the rough standard for a flight anywhere in Canada and the Continental USA with traditional airline miles programs.
 If planned properly, one of these flights could cost as much as $1000 in peak season or when flying to remote destinations.
 Similarly 25,000 points in a points-based credit card program will often cap the maximum ticket value at a much lower amount like $450.
 This can decrease your overall value by up to 50%, which is why I rarely recommend points-based cards.
-One rare exception to this rule is the MBNA Travel Rewards card, which offers flexible reward redemption on any airline with no cap and a reasonable $89 annual fee.
+One rare exception to this rule is the MBNA Rewards Mastercard card, which offers flexible reward redemption on any airline with no cap for a $0 annual fee.